Classification Models

 Model Type: LOGISTIC REGRESSION

 The first N - 1 inputs are features and must be numeric.
 Features can be one-hot encoded.
 The last input column is the class or label.
-There must be exactly two non-NULL labels in the result set used to create the model.
+You must have at least one non-NULL label in the result set for model creation.
 The model best fits the logistic curve using a negative log likelihood loss function.
-The model uses an algorithm that is a combination of particle swarm optimization, line search, and genetic algorithms to find the best fit parameters.
+The model uses an algorithm that is a combination of particle swarm optimization, line search, and genetic algorithms to find the best-fit parameters.

-metrics - If you set this option to true, the model calculates the percentage of samples that are correctly classified by the model and saves this information in a catalog table.
+metrics — If you set this option to true, the model calculates the percentage of samples that are correctly classified by the model and saves this information in the sys.logistic_regression_models system catalog table.
 This option defaults to false.

 popSize — If you specify this option, the value must be a positive integer.
 This value sets the population size for the particle swarm optimization (PSO) part of the algorithm.
 This option defaults to 100.